rombethor/qRPC/README.md

 }
 ```

+> Note that all method parameters must be JSON serializable.
+Thus all class parameters must have parameterless constructors.
+> If you pass in an object, the remote version will not be the same object.
+It will consist of the class properties re-serialized.

 The server creates an implementation of the interface and registers it as an RPC server, listening on a given IP and port.

 ```c#